UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

-Sets a sponsor account for a collection.
+Sets a sponsor address for a collection.

 **Declaration**